November 1922

 Walsh (2018), pgs 207-208

-The anti-Treaty Director of Intelligence, Michael Carolan, compiles a list of twelve men who he believes are in the “Free State Murder Gang”.
+The anti-Treaty Director of Intelligence, Michael Carolan, compiles a list of twelve men who he believes are members of the “Free State Murder Gang”.
 The list includes ex-Squad members William Stapleton, James Conroy, Frank Bolster, and former IRA Intelligence Section men Sean O’Connell, Charlie Dalton, Joe Dolan and Charlie Byrne.
-Also Sam Robinson and Robert Halpin and three more soldiers without a pre-Truce record.
-Other anti-Treaty sources also named John Bolger and Charles McCabe.
-(Liam Tobin not mentioned - he was Director of Army Intelligence at the time.)
+Also, Sam Robinson and Robert Halpin are on the list along with three more soldiers without a pre-Truce record.

 Dorney (2007), pg 184